Home

 The building of a church on this site was plagued with false starts and took 79 years to finally realize, from 1763-1842.

 The first design, commissioned in 1757 by Louis XV, was by Pierre Constant d'Ivry, which he based on Mansart's Late Baroque church of Les Invalides.
-The first stone was laid by King Louis XV himself on August 3, 1763.

 In 1777, d'Ivry passed away.
 The project was taken up by Guillaume-Martin Couture.
 His based his design on the Pantheon in Rome.
 The beginnings of d'Ivry's construction were cleared away.